masuday/Blupf90TutorialStandard/renum_pedigree.md

 ### Raw data ###

 RENUMF90 can handle an animal model with the same framework using `RANDOM` and other optional keywords to read a raw pedigree file.
 We can use the same data file as before.
-Here we duplicate the data file to another one with a different name.
+We duplicate the data file to another one with a different name.

 ~~~~~{language=text caption="rawdata3.txt"}
  ID006  A  1  1.0  3.0